 Welcome!

-Together with Lara Buchak, I direct the new Princeton Project in Philosophy and Religion.
+Together with Lara Buchak, I direct the new Princeton Project in Philosophy and Religion (3PR).
+I’m also on the faculty steering committee for the Princeton DeCenter and the Princeton Food Project.

 From 2004 to 2016, I was assistant and then associate professor at Cornell’s Susan Linn Sage School of Philosophy, with affiliations in German Studies and Religious Studies.